nestauk/ai_genomics/docs/tech_spec.md

 We distinguish between core project activities and stretch goals.

 At its core, the project will create a novel dataset about AI and genomics R&D that we will analyse in order to map its landscape.
 In order to do this, we will collect, enrich and analyse data about research, technology development and business activities and enrich it with information about the geography and character of actors (e.g. researchers, inventors, entrepreneurs) participating in AI genomics R&D and the purpose and influence (e.g. citations, social media reach) of their R&D activities.

 We will analyse these data with Natural Language Processing (NLP) and machine learning methods.
 This will help us tag projects / patents / companies with categories of interest such as the disease areas they target, measure the composition of AI genomics R&D (e.g. key research themes and technological trajectories) and identify emerging trends that might be of particular interest to the project.
 This will also help us create and compare the specialisation profiles of different countries / actors / types of actors (e.g. private sector vs academic researchers).
 Where possible we will benchmark the situation in AI genomics R&D vs. the wider field of genomics.

 As stretch goals, we will explore:

-- Additional data sources
 - How to integrate all the datasets we are collecting in a consistent taxonomy that makes it possible to unify their analysis,
+- Additional data sources,
 - Experimental indicators capturing novelty, diversity and interdisciplinarity in AI genomics R&D and,
 - Models to explain and predict outcomes of interest.

+In terms of temporal coverage, we will focus our analysis on the last decade, noting that the deep learning techniques underpinning modern AI systems only started being widely adopted since ca. 2012.
+Having said this, all the datasets we are using go further back, enabling longer-term analyses of R&D trends if those are perceived to be relevant for the project.

 In the next subsection we highlight key data streams for the project: the data we plan to collect, how we will identify AI and genomics R&D in it and how we will enrich it.